zkavtaskin/RTAL/THEORY.md

-# Associative Theory - Work in progress
+# Theory - Work in progress
 This write up will refer to animals with various cognitive capacities as intelligent actors.

 ## Associations (encoding associations in a directed graph)